mattari97/space-tourism-astro/README.md

 - Skip to main content

 Open any page and press tab to focus the **Skip to main content** link.
-It allows user navigating with keyboards to skip the navbar when they arrive on a page.
+It allows users navigating with keyboards to skip the navbar when they arrive on a page.

 - Screen Readers only class